Timer#

 Real-time timers#

-Real‑time timers use CLOCK_REALTIME and are affected by system clock adjustments.
+Real-time timers use CLOCK_REALTIME and follow system clock adjustments.

 RealTime::Timer timer;